Minkowski content of Brownian cut points: Proofs

 Now, let $\phi$ be the inversion map on $\R^d$ with respect to the circle/sphere $\{|y-\e|=1\}$ and consider the path measure $\overline{\mu}_{0,\infty}$ defined by the pushforward of $\mu_{0,\e}$ by $\phi$, which is supported on paths from $0$ to infinity.
-By the inversion invariance of the trace of Brownian motion, the law of the trace (and hence the set of cut points thereof) induced by $\overline{\mu}_{0,\infty}$ and $\mu_{0,\infty}$ are the same up to multiplication by a deterministic constant.
+By the inversion invariance of the trace of Brownian motion, the law of the trace (and hence of the set of cut points thereof) induced by $\overline{\mu}_{0,\infty}$ and $\mu_{0,\infty}$ are the same up to multiplication by a deterministic constant.

 Under this setup, the first claim \eqref{eq:T1c1} still follows.
-In this case, thanks to the scale property and rotation invariance of $\mu_{0,\infty}$, we know that the corresponding cut-point Green's function is given by
+In this case, thanks to the scaling property and rotation invariance of $\mu_{0,\infty}$, we know that the corresponding cut-point Green's function is given by

 for some $c>0$.
 Taking into consideration the covariant derivative, we obtain \eqref{eq:T1c2}, the explicit formula of $\greencut(z)$.